ipponshimeji/Panasu/Docs/Reference/Format-Documents.md

 ### -Rebuild

-If this parameter is True, this script formats all source document files.
+If this parameter is True, this script processes all files.
-If this parameter is False, this script formats only updated files.
+If this parameter is False, this script processes only updated files.

 |||
 |:--|:--|